SoyAaronCervantes/Website/README.md

 So, i prefer to let you know, where did i take my architecture, instead of try to explain more about this topic.

+I'll let you the [link for a summary](https://sass-guidelin.es/#too-long-didnt-read).

 #### CSS / SCSS syntax